callmekofi/DataFrame-from-API/README.md

 Making Pandas DataFrames from API Requests

-In this example, I used the U.S. Geological Survey's API to grab a JSON of earthquake data and convert it to a pandas DataFrame.
+I used the U.S. Geological Survey's API to grab a JSON of earthquake data and convert it to a pandas DataFrame.

 USGS API: https://earthquake.usgs.gov/fdsnws/event/1/